nus-cs2103-AY2021S1/tp/docs/team/gsmoon97.md

 ---
 layout: page
-title: Geon Sik Moon's Project Portfolio Page
+title: Moon Geon Sik's Project Portfolio Page
 ---

 ## Project: CliniCal

 CliniCal is a desktop application that allows doctors to manage patient records and schedule upcoming appointments.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java.

 Given below are my contributions to the project.